Applying Maslow's Hierarchy to a School

 Level 2: Safety needs

-Need to feel safe enough in the near and far future.
-Stable physical and emotional environment issues such as benefits, pension, fair work practices, safe work-setting.
+Safety is the need to feel secure in the near and far future.
+At work it covers benefits, pensions, fair work practices, and a safe environment.

 Safety includes physical safety (clean working environment, secure building) and psychological safety (predictable rules, fair treatment, secure employment).